 Shin splints undoubtedly are a common exercise-related problem.
-The phrase “shin splints” describes pain down the inner aspect the shinbone (tibia).
-Shin splints typically develop after exercising.
+The phrase “shin splints” describes pain down the inner aspect the shinbone (tibia) and typically develops after exercising.
 They are generally related to running.
 Any vigorous activity may bring on shin splints, particularly if you are only just starting an exercise program.
 Simple measures can relieve the discomfort of shin splints.
 Rest, ice, and stretching often help.
 Being careful not to overdo your training session will assist in preventing shin splints from returning.

 Description of shin splints

 Shin splints (medial tibial stress syndrome) is inflammation of the muscles, tendons, and bone tissue around your tibia.
 Pain typically occurs alongside the inner border of the tibia, where muscles connect to the bone.

 Usually, shin splints develop in the event the muscle and bone tissue (periosteum) within the leg become overworked by repetitive activity.
 They often occur after sudden modifications in training.
 These could be alterations in frequency, including increasing the length of time you work out every week.
 Changes in duration and intensity, like running longer distances or on hills, can certainly also cause shin splints.
 Additional factors that play a role in shin splints include:

 • Having flat feet or abnormally rigid arches